stm32duino/X-NUCLEO-IKS02A1/README.md

 There are several examples with the X-NUCLEO-IKS02A1 library.
 * X_NUCLEO_IKS02A1_HelloWorld: This application provides a simple example of usage of the X-NUCLEO-IKS02A1 Expansion Board.
-It shows how to display on a hyperterminal the values of all on-board MEMS and environmental sensors.
+It shows how to display on a hyperterminal the values of all on-board MEMS inertial sensors.
 * X_NUCLEO_IKS02A1_IIS2DLPC_6DOrientation: This application shows how to use X-NUCLEO-IKS02A1 IIS2DLPC accelerometer to find out the 6D orientation and display data on a hyperterminal.
 * X_NUCLEO_IKS02A1_IIS2DLPC_WakeUp: This application shows how to detect the wake-up event using the X-NUCLEO-IKS02A1 IIS2DLPC accelerometer.
 * X_NUCLEO_IKS02A1_IIS2DLPC_FreeFallDetection: This application shows how to detect the free fall event using the X-NUCLEO-IKS02A1 IIS2DLPC accelerometer.